 On February 28, 2017, the Company announced that the Board had approved a spin-out of Entrée's Ann Mason Project in Nevada and Lordsburg property in New Mexico into a newly incorporated wholly-owned subsidiary, Mason Resources Corp. ("Mason Resources"), through a plan of arrangement under Section 288 of the BCBCA (the "Arrangement").
 The Arrangement closed on May 9, 2017.
 Entrée shareholders received common shares of Mason Resources by way of a share exchange, pursuant to which each existing Common Share of Entrée was exchanged for one "new" Common Share of Entrée and 0.45 of a common share of Mason Resources.
-Optionsholders and warrantholders of the Company also received replacement options and warrants of the Company and Mason Resources that were proportionate to, and reflective of the terms of, their original options and warrants of the Company.

-A total of 77,805,786 common shares of Mason Resources were distributed to Entrée shareholders that commenced trading on the TSX on May 12, 2017, under the symbol "MNR", and on the OTCQB on November 9, 2017, under the symbol "MSSNF".
+A total of 77,805,786 common shares of Mason Resources were distributed to Entrée shareholders.
+Mason Resources' common shares commenced trading on the TSX on May 12, 2017 under the symbol "MNR", and on the OTCQB on November 9, 2017, under the symbol "MSSNF".
 On December 19, 2018, Mason Resources and Hudbay Minerals Inc. ("Hudbay") completed a plan of arrangement under Part 9, Division 5 of the BCBCA whereby Hudbay acquired all the issued and outstanding common shares of Mason Resources it did not already own for C\$0.40 per common share.
-Mason Resources' shares were delisted from the TSX and the OTCQB and Mason Resources ceased to be a reporting issuer under applicable Canadian securities laws.
+Mason Resources' shares were delisted from the TSX and removed from the OTCQB and Mason Resources ceased to be a reporting issuer under applicable Canadian securities laws.